azagniotov/solr-lucene-analyzer-sudachi/README.md

 ```

 The above command does the following:
-1. Downloads a system dictionary `sudachi-dictionary-20230711-core` from AWS under the `/tmp/sudachi/`
+1. Downloads a system dictionary `sudachi-dictionary-20230711-core` ZIP from AWS and unpacks it under the `/tmp/sudachi/`
 2. Copies the [user-dictionary/user_lexicon.csv](user-dictionary/user_lexicon.csv) under the `/tmp/sudachi/`.
 The CSV is used to create a User dictionary.
-It a rather small file, but it sets an example how to add user entries to a dictionary.
+Although user defined dictionary is not really needed here, this sets an example how to add user entries to a dictionary.
+3. Builds a Sudachi user dictionary from the CSV under the `/tmp/sudachi/`

 [`Back to top`](#table-of-contents)